cosmos/ibc-go/docs/migrations/v7-to-v8.md

 Each module has a corresponding `MsgUpdateParams` message with a `Params` which can be specified in full to update the modules' `Params`.

+Legacy params subspaces must still be initialised in app.go in order to successfully migrate from x/params to the new self-contained approach.
+See reference: https://github.com/cosmos/ibc-go/blob/main/testing/simapp/app.go#L1001-L1006

 ## IBC Apps

 TODO: